Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Preliminaries

 \section{Preliminaries}

 In this section, we present the preliminary information relevant to this work.
-We introduce the signal model of a continuous gravitational wave (CGW) in section \ref{CGWSM} and the parameter estimation of the phase and amplitude parameters in section \ref{GW_parameter_estimation}.
+We discuss CFS-instability in section \ref{CFS}, the signal model of a continuous gravitational wave in section \ref{CGWSM} and the parameter estimation of the phase and amplitude parameters in section \ref{GW_parameter_estimation}.